 So, if you never graduated from school, but have “several years” of commercial cooking experience, then you are good to go.

-“NOTE: remember that “several years” is often interpreted as at least 3 years by CIC.”
+“NOTE: remember that “several years” is often interpreted as at least 3 years by IRCC.”

 Trade certification is available, but voluntary, in all provinces and territories.